EU top negotiator to use summer to seek Russia gas price truce

 "I think at the end of negotiations, Russia was not thinking to be a little bit more flexible," he said.

 Moscow declined a compromise under which Kiev would pay off $1 billion of its unpaid gas bill immediately and then make monthly repayments to Gazprom.
-It would also pay $385 (227 pounds) per 1,000 cubic metres in winter and about $300 in the summer.
+It would also pay $385 per 1,000 cubic meters in winter and about $300 in the summer.

 The cut in gas shipments through Ukraine has the potential to disrupt energy supplies to the European Union too as Ukraine is the transit route for about half of the gas Russia ships to the EU.